1. Homepage

 All this has contributed and will contribute to a positive sentiment in the near term.

-In the graph you see Sweden's GDP growth since the year 2000 and with it I want to illustrate that with the right measures the economy will return to growth eventually, it will work out this time as well.
+In the graph you can see Sweden's GDP growth since 2000 and with it I want to illustrate that with the right measures the economy will return to growth eventually, it will work out this time as well.
 The GDP drop was actually greater during the financial crisis, but it was less noticeable because then there were no restrictions on how we should live our lives.

 November: SCFI steg med 0,5 procent – "mycket bra månad under rådande omständigheter" 21